bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 - [x] Reverse a doubly linked list
 > You’re given the pointer to the head node of a doubly linked list.
 Reverse the order of the nodes in the list.

+- [x] Insert a node at a specific position in a linked list
+- [x] Find Merge Point of Two Lists

 ## Graphs
  - [x] BFS: Shortest Reach in a Graph